CodeURJC-DAW-2024-25/webapp04/README.md

 Only the owners of the product can edit all the parameters.

 ###  🔍 Profile review Screen
 All type of users can see the reviews of other users in their profile.
+Only admins will be able to eliminate users reviews.
 <!-- ![*2.10 Profile review Screen*](./Capturas/) -->

 ### 📊 Sales history  Screen